-I’m not sure there has ever been another exhibition created anywhere that is quite like this one.
+We’re not sure there has ever been another exhibition created anywhere that is quite like this one.
 It is bringing to life what it was like to be a guest at Biltmore.

-I think it’s a special opportunity to get an insider’s view on entertaining at the turn of the century—and to learn not only more about the Vanderbilt family and the fashion of the time period, but also the stories and the people behind Biltmore.
+We think it’s a special opportunity to get an insider’s view on entertaining at the turn of the century—and to learn not only more about the Vanderbilt family and the fashion of the time period, but also the stories and the people behind Biltmore.

-To me, the lives of the staff and guests who visited are equally fascinating.
+To us, the lives of the staff and guests who visited are equally fascinating.
 This is the first opportunity to see this very special side of Biltmore’s history and we can’t wait to share it.